fission-codes/publish-action/README.md

 Copy the resulting value into Github Secrets for your project (or run `gh secret set` if using the GitHub CLI).

+*Note* Currently the machine key must come from a root account that was created using the Fission CLI.
+See Troubleshooting below for more info.

 ### `app_url`

 *Optional* The URL of an already registered app.
 You can use this option instead of committing your `fission.yaml` file to git.
 This is especially useful if you want to deploy different branches to different URLs.